chris-fison/docker-container-dev/README.md

 Dev Containers: Rebuild Container
 ```

-I'd suggest building it once a week, remove the container and the image just so it updates your local image.
+I'd suggest building it once a week, remove the container and the image from Docker just so it updates your local image.

 ## ✅ CI